 Dr Gary Sharples

-Where are you looking: Mainly through collaborations with chemists, looking at novel surfaces as antibacterial materials alongside modified peptides and peptoids with antibacterial activity.
+Where are you looking for antibiotics: Mainly through collaborations with chemists, looking at novel surfaces as antibacterial materials alongside modified peptides and peptoids with antibacterial activity.
 We are also interested in metal chelating agents and their antibacterial mode of action.

 Expertise offered: Significant experience in microbiology, biochemistry, molecular biology with specific expertise in bacterial recombination.